manimmal/QuizApplication/quiz/README.md

 Question and Answers can be modified in file : \src\main\resources\scripts\insert-data.sql

-Refer swagger.json for API specifications
+Refer swagger.json for API specifications.

+Access {{base URL}}/swagger-ui.html to access swagger UI with with REST endpoints.

 Application Features :